 Prices of fossil fuels in China are regulated by national, regional, and local authorities.
 The NDRC is ultimately responsible for price setting and competition regulation in most segments of the energy market.
-Since 2015, natural-gas prices in China have been tied at the city-gate level to prices applying in the Shanghai urban market for fuel oil and LPG.
+Since 2015, naturalgas prices in China have been tied at the city-gate level to prices applying in the Shanghai urban market for fuel oil and LPG.
 In 2016, stricter regulation policies on gas transmission and distribution tariffs have been introduced, as well as the liberalisation of gas prices for fertiliser.
 For electricity, the NDRC and its regional counterparts set on-grid wholesale prices received by utilities administratively; retail electricity prices are set for each province and are regularly adjusted.
 Reforms implemented in 2017 progressively liberalise electricity tariffs at the wholesale level.
+Since 2018, China began pilot projects to build a national electricity spot market, further liberalising electricity pricing.
 On-grid power price is negotiated between the utilities and consumers, while NDRC regulates the transmission and distribution price.
-A price floor was also introduced in 2016 that prevents the prices for refined oil products from dropping below what they would cost if crude oil remained at USD 40 per barrel.
-When the international price of crude oil drops below USD 40 per barrel, the difference with the domestic price floor is collected in a special "risk reserve fund" set by the central government, and used for energy saving, oil quality improvement, and other projects.
-Since 2017, sales of crude oil, gasoline, and diesel fuel are all subject to the 13% general rate of VAT.
-Fossil fuels used for heating and other residential purposes are, however, subject to a lower VAT rate of 11%.
-Excise duties apply on a range of oil products (e.g. gasoline, naphtha, solvent oil and lubricating oil at CNY 1.4/litre; diesel, aviation kerosene and fuel oil at CNY 1.1/litre).
+For crude oil, a price floor of USD 40 per barrel and a price ceiling of USD 130 per barrel were also introduced in 2016.
+This mechanism prevents the prices for refined oil products from dropping below what they would cost if crude oil remained at USD 40 per barrel.
+When the international price of crude oil drops below USD 40 per barrel, the difference with the domestic price floor is collected in a special "risk reserve fund" set by the central government, and used to fund programmes on energy saving, oil quality improvement, and other projects.
+Similarly, if oil price exceeds USD 130 USD per bbl, the government will subsidise oil companies for higher international oil price from the reserve fund.
+In March 2019, the Administration lowered the VAT rate for refined oil products from 16% to 13%.
+Fossil fuels used for heating and other residential purposes is subjected to a lower VAT rate of 9%.
+Excise duties apply on a range of oil products (e.g. gasoline, naphtha, solvent oil and lubricating oil at CNY 1.52/litre; diesel, aviation kerosene and fuel oil at CNY 1.2/litre).